RobTillaart/DS3232/README.md

 ### Tests

-All 0.4.0 examples are tested with Arduino UNO with 100KHz I2C.
+All 0.4.0 examples are tested with Arduino UNO with 100 kHz I2C.
 Other platforms should be tested too.